-8. While still warm, brush tops with icing (not too drippy), decorate with almond slivers or sprinkles (opt.), let dry and cool completely, then brush bottoms with melted chocolate.
+8. While still warm, brush tops with icing (not too drippy), decorate with almond slivers or sprinkles (opt.), let dry and cool completely.
+Then brush bottoms with melted chocolate.
 You can use a water bath for melting, but I wing it with a small pot on the lowest heat, turning the burner on and off during brushing to prevent the chocolate from drying up in the pot.
 Start with 3/4 of a bar and add more as needed.
-(Btw: Chocolate chips tend to be less creamy and melt a tat too thickly so I get affordable 100 gr. bars of Selection brand Swiss milk chocolate.
+(Btw: Chocolate chips tend to be less creamy and melt a tat too thickly, so I get affordable 100 gr. bars of Selection brand Swiss milk chocolate.
 Don't use bars that have been sitting in your cupboard for a while (months), since they do dry out and clump even if sealed.)

 9. Store Lebkuchen in an airtight container in a cool place.

-When my kids were still young and clamouring to 'help' with holiday baking, this was the perfect recipe to appease them and it would keep them out of my sanctuary for the rest of the bake-out.
+When my kids were young and still clamouring to 'help' with holiday baking, this was the perfect recipe to appease them and it would keep them out of my sanctuary for the rest of the bake-out.
 Each got a nice-sized chunk of dough to cut out and decorate, at least whatever hadn't found its way into their mouth before hitting the oven.
-They had their own batch to enjoy which generally lasted until my 'affliction' had run its course and I'd filled all the requisite gift baskets for friends and family.
+They had their own batch to enjoy, which generally lasted until my 'affliction' had run its course and I'd filled all the requisite gift baskets for friends and family.